nahlmb/dzikr_docs/docs/intro.md

 ### Requirement
 Quran Tool is using static Quran data, you need to downloaded the data first, put it into assets/quran directory, register the asset path into pubspec.yaml the you'll be able to use the tool insyaallah.

-1) You can download the tool hare : [this link](/zip/quran.zip)
+1. You can the data hare, the extract it : [this link](/zip/quran.zip)
-2) Put quran directory on ./assets folder of your project
+2. Put quran directory on ./assets folder of your project
-3) register the asset in pubspec.yaml, as below
+3. register the asset in pubspec.yaml, as below
 ```yaml
 assets:
   - assets/quran/